 9. Enable do not disturb with a click

 I hate receiving notifications on my Mac when I am working as it breaks my concentration and disturbs my flow.
 If you also feel the same way, you can use this simple trick to silence notifications on your Mac when you start working.
 To enable do not disturb on your Mac, hold down the Option key and click on the Date and Time on the Mac’s Menu Bar.
 If you find it hard to remember keyboard shortcuts, you can use this method that takes two clicks.
 First, click on the Control Center icon in the Menu Bar and then click on the half-moon icon to enable do not disturb.

 The Taptic Engine beneath the MacBook Pro’s trackpad gives you precise feedback, no matter where you click on the trackpad.
 However, if you don’t like the sensation, you can enable the tap to click on the trackpad, so you no longer have to press on the trackpad to register a click.
-To enable this feature go to Apple Menu → System Preferences → Trackpad and enable the checkbox next to the ‘Tap to Click’ option.
+To enable this feature, first go to Apple Menu → System Settings.

 This is a fun one.
 If you love to use emojis, there’s an easy way to call the emoji keyboard on your mac.
 To do that, hit the keyboard combo Cmd+Ctrl+Space and the emoji keyboard will open.
 Here you can scroll down to find the emoji you want to use.
 You can also perform a search to find the one you want to.

 macOS focuses on keeping the user interface clean and simple.
 And while it makes sense, sometimes it hinders usability.
 For example, one thing that irks me about macOS is that it doesn’t show the file path by default.
 So, if you search for a file in Spotlight and open its location, you will not be able to figure out how to reach that location.